v-ko/pamet/README.md

 - Run `pip install .` (with the respective repo as current working dir).
     * If you want a development install run `pip install -e .` instead.
 Install Fusion first (otherwise it'll get pulled from PyPI).
 Also it would be best to do it in a virtual environment if you want to run the release version in parallel

-- A submission in the windows store is pending
 - A Flatpak is in the works but I hit an [issue](https://github.com/flatpak/flatpak/issues/5103) there.

 ## Usage